battery-degradation-prediction/battery_degradation_prediction/README.md

 # PO-HAO is adorable
 # Goal of this project
 # Po Hao <3
+# I have succesfully created a fork and cloned elsewhere

 # I think we should do the capstone!!!